po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/14-Stu_Closures/README.md

-# 🏗️ Create a couter function that uses a private variable
+# 🏗️ Create a counter function that uses a private variable

 Work with a partner to implement the following user story:

-* As a teacher, I need a way to keep track of the number of students I see every day.
+* As a teacher, I want a way to keep track of the number of students I see every day.

-* As a developer, I need to use closures to have access to a private `count` variable.
+* As a developer, I want to use closures to keep my  `count` variable data private.

 ## Acceptance Criteria